douglasrizzo/catsim/sphinx/examples.rst

 .. parsed-literal::

-    Probability to correctly answer item: 0.7633069064688918
+    Probability to correctly answer item: 0.6551580315429701
     Did the user answer the selected item correctly?
-False
+True

 Finally, we add the index of the administered item to the examinee and